Majorization-minimization for Sparse Nonnegative Matrix Factorization with the $\beta$-divergence: Introduction

 Sparse regularization using penalty terms on the factors is the most common approach to induce sparsity.
 A classic penalty term is the $\ell_{1}$ norm (the sum of the entries of the nonnegative factor), used for example in~\cite{Hoyer_P_2002_p-nnsp_nonnegative_sc, Eggert_J_2004_p-ijcnn_sparse_cnmf, Kim_H_2007_j-bioinformatics_sparse_nmfanclsmda, Cichoki_A_2009_j-ieice-tfeccs_fast_lalsnmtf, Mairal_J_2010_j-mach-learn-res_online_lmfsc, Guan_N_2012_j-ieee-trans-sig-proc_nenmf_ogmnmfu, Zhao_R_2018_j-ieee-trans-sig-proc_unified_camuarnmf}.
 Other $\ell_{p}$ norms such as the $\ell_{1/2}$ norm have also been considered, e.g.,~\cite{Qian_Y_2010_p-dicta_l1/2_lscnmffhu, Sigurdsson_J_2014_j-ieee-trans-geo-rem-sens_hyperspectral_ur}.
 Other works have considered log-regularization (i.e., penalizing the sum of the logarithms of the entries of the factor) which leads to more ``aggressive'' sparsity, e.g.,~\cite{Lefevre_A_2011_p-icassp_itakura_isnmfgs, Tan_V_2013_j-ieee-trans-pami_automatic_rdnmfd, Peng_C_2022_j-knowledge-bases-sys_log_snmfdr}.
 Sparse regularization with information measures is also considered in~\cite{Shashanka_M_2007_p-nips_sparse_olvdcd, Joder_C_2013_p-icassp_comparative_sspnmfssbn}.
 Another approach to induce sparsity consists in applying hard constraints to the factors (rather than mere penalization), using $\ell_{0}$ constraints~\cite{Peharz_R_2012_j-neurocomputing_sparse_nmfwc, Bolte_J_2013_j-math-prog_proximal_almnnp} or using the sparseness measure introduced in~\cite{Hoyer_P_2004_j-mach-learn-res_nonnegative_mfsc}.
 Regularization of NMF with group-sparsity has also been a very active topic, see, e.g., early references~\cite{Lefevre_A_2011_p-icassp_itakura_isnmfgs, Kim_J_2012_p-siam-icdm_group_snmf, Tan_V_2013_j-ieee-trans-pami_automatic_rdnmfd}.

 In this paper, we assume without loss of generality that the sparse regularization is applied to $\*H$ (our results apply equally as well to $\*W$ by transposing $\*V$ and exchanging of the roles of $\*W$ and $\*H$).
 NMF with sparse regularization of $\*H$ requires controlling the norm of $\*W$.
-Indeed, the measure of fit only depends on the product of $\*W$ and $\*H$ while the regularization term solely depends on $\*H$: it is then possible to arbitrarily decrease the overall objective function by decreasing the scale of $\*H$ and increasing the scale of $\*W$ (this will be made more precise in Section~\ref{ssec:well_pb}).
-A standard approach to avoid this issue is to constrain the norms (either $\ell_{1}$ or $\ell_{2}$) of the individual columns of $\*W$ to be less or equal to $1$.
-This has been enforced in various ways in the literature as we now explain.
+Indeed, the measure of fit only depends on the product of $\*W$ and $\*H$ while the regularization term solely depends on $\*H$: it is then possible to arbitrarily decrease the overall objective function by decreasing the scale of $\*H$ and increasing the scale of $\*W$ (this will be made more precise in Section~\ref{ssec:well_pb}). { There are two main approaches to control the norm of $\*W$.
+The first and most common approach, used in many of the references above, e.g.,~\cite{Hoyer_P_2002_p-nnsp_nonnegative_sc, Hoyer_P_2004_j-mach-learn-res_nonnegative_mfsc, Eggert_J_2004_p-ijcnn_sparse_cnmf, Cichoki_A_2009_j-ieice-tfeccs_fast_lalsnmtf, Mairal_J_2010_j-mach-learn-res_online_lmfsc}, consists in imposing that the norms (either $\ell_{1}$ or $\ell_{2}$) of the individual columns of $\*W$ are less or equal to one.\footnote{{As a matter of fact, it is easy to show that imposing the norms of the columns to be less than $1$ actually produces solutions with saturated norm equal to $1$~\cite{Mairal_J_2010_j-mach-learn-res_online_lmfsc}.}} The second approach consists of merely penalizing the norm of $\*W$ by adding a supplementary regularization term to the objective function, e.g.,~\cite{Kim_H_2007_j-bioinformatics_sparse_nmfanclsmda}.
+The first approach fits well with the dictionary learning view of matrix factorization.
+It means that the atoms of the dictionary (the columns of $\*W$) are normalized and only convey shape information.
+All scaling information is relegated to the coefficients of the activation matrix $\*H$.
+It is also consistent with traditional NMF practice (i.e., NMF without sparsity constraints) where the columns of $\*W$ are often renormalized (together with the rows of $\*H$) after every iteration in order to solve the scale ambiguity between $\*W$ and $\*H$.
+The second approach (penalization of the norm of $\*W$) leads to more simple optimization problems but is less interpretable in the perspective of dictionary learning as it is bound to return columns of unequal norms.
+In this paper we consider the first and most common approach.
+Next, we review methods that have been proposed to enforce the unit-norm constraint on the columns of $\*W$ in the context of sparse NMF with the $\beta$-divergence. }